-Parliamentary Session is the period between the Opening of Parliament until its prorogation or dissolution.
+Parliamentary Session is the period between the Opening of Parliament until the end of the sitting each year.

 Sitting refers to the meetings of the House.
-Sittings begin and end at the times prescribed under the Standing Orders, unless notified by the Speaker/President or altered by resolution of the House.
+Sittings begin and end at the times prescribed under the Standing Orders, unless notified by the Speaker/President or amended through a Motion by the Minister.

-Prorogue is the act of terminating a Parliament session to be replaced with next session.
+Prorogue is the act of terminating a Parliament session to be replaced with the next session.

 Dissolution of Parliament is based on Clause (3) Article 55 of the Federal Constitution that states the Parliament can be dissolved after 5 years from the date of its first meeting or anytime sooner.

-Before a Bill becomes law, it has to go through a few stages as below:
+Before a Bill becomes Law, it has to go through the following stages:

 i) All arrangements for the visits will be conducted by Corporate Communication Division of the Parliament of Malaysia.
 Application letter shall be submitted to the address below: